phiphi522001/Carbon-emission-analysis/README.md

 | 9 | France |
 | 10 | Germany |

-Those are first 10 rows of table `"countries"`
+Those are first 10 rows of table `"countries"`.

 ```sql
 SELECT * FROM industry_groups LIMIT 10